Inside: Learn how to encourage open-ended play and the benefits from playing with no limits.

 She determines her monkey’s world and is more likely to play with the monkey far longer than Elmo.
 The monkey can evolve to her needs and imagination more than a character-driven toy.

-Promotes problem-solving, not just cause-and-effect.
+Open-ended play promotes problem-solving, not just cause-and-effect

 One limiting feature with “entertaining” toys is that kids are passive.
 Like a toy that plays music when your kid presses a button.
 It’s fun, intriguing and keeps your kid occupied… but that’s pretty much it.
 Sure, they learn cause-and-effect: When I press this button, I hear music.
 Which is great, but again—limiting.

-Take instead an open ended toy like building blocks.
+Take instead an open-ended toy like building blocks.
 They have the same cause-and-effect feature, but in a wider scope.
 When I stack too many blocks, they fall.
 When I hit two blocks together, it makes this certain sound.
 And when I place the square on the rectangle, it stays, but on the ball, it falls.

 Let’s say your son just came home from a doctor’s visit.
 During the appointment, he felt vulnerable.
 Unfamiliar people examined him, he sat in a new environment.
 He may have even received painful shots.
 He comes home and he feels like he has lost some power and control over a scary situation.